 We have this crazy notion that God is a divine-vending machine high in heaven.
 Put in your quarters of prayer and praise, and out pops the blessing you demand.
 Many preachers are willing to serve up that false teaching to indulge you.
 Don't be deceived.
 Prayer is persistent as it is patient.

-Our prayer-life is as Jacob wrestling with God after crossing the Jabbok River.
+Our prayer life is like Jacob wrestling with God after crossing the Jabbok River.
 After wrestling through the night, Jacob finally pinned God down.
-Even with his hip knocked out of joint, Jacob wouldn’t let God go, until he received His blessing.
-That’s the tenacious persistence of faith.
+Even with his hip knocked out of joint, Jacob wouldn't let God go until he received His blessing.
+That's the tenacious persistence of faith.

 That's what we are as the Bride of Christ.
 Baptized believers are wrestlers with God.
 We wrestle with God in prayer.
 And, like Jacob, we walk with a limp, for we walk by faith and not by sight.
 Yet, walking by faith isn't all that troubling, for when we are weak in ourselves, we are strong in the strength of God.

 Look at Jesus.
 He prayed in Gethsemane for His suffering to be taken away—if there were another way to save you.
-Yet, He still prayed, “Not my will [O Father] but yours be done” (Luke 22:42)!
-He prayed for those who scorned Him: “Father, forgive them; for they do not know what they are doing” (Luke 23:34).
+Yet, He still prayed, "Not my will [O Father] but yours be done" (Luke 22:42)!
+He prayed for those who scorned Him: "Father, forgive them; for they do not know what they are doing" (Luke 23:34).
 Jesus prayed the 22nd Psalm when the Father seemed oblivious to His suffering.
-He prayed, “My God, my God, why have you forsaken me?”
-Jesus prayed in His dying breath, in the deepening darkness, to the seemingly silent Father, “Father, into your hands I commend my spirit” (Luke 23:46).
+He prayed, "My God, my God, why have you forsaken me?"
+In the deepening darkness, Jesus prayed in His dying breath to the seemingly silent Father, "Father, into your hands I commend my spirit" (Luke 23:46).

-Jesus prays: He prays for the world, for His Church, and for you.
-He intercedes at the right hand of the Father, reminding Him of His once-for-all Sacrifice.
-For only Jesus wrestled with God in your place.
-But He didn’t lose His hip joint.
+Jesus prays: He prays for the world, His Church, and you.
+He intercedes at the right hand of the Father, reminding Him of His once-for-all Sacrifice, for only Jesus wrestled with God in your place.
+But He didn't lose His hip joint.
 No, He lost His life—all to save you and bring you into an intimate, divine life with God.

-Well, let’s get back to the parable.
-If we are to see God’s goodness even in the corrupt character of the judge, who then are we to see in the widow?
-She’s doesn’t represent you or me.
+Well, let's get back to the parable.
+If we are to see God's goodness even in the corrupt character of the judge, who then are we to see in the widow?
+She doesn't represent you or me.
 No, she represents Jesus.
 Jesus persisted where you failed and faltered.
 He pleads for justice in the courtroom of God and wins salvation for you.
-He has done what God’s justice demands.
+He has done what God's justice demands.
 And so God the Father always hears His prayers.
-And through Jesus, in His Spirit, the Father hears your prayers, as well.
-After all, we are to pray in “Jesus’ name.”
+And through Jesus, in His Spirit, the Father also hears your prayers.
+After all, we are to pray in "Jesus' name."

 In the Book of Genesis, Jacob wrestled with God.
 Where he wrestled became known as "Peniel," which means the "face of God."
 Jacob rejoiced, "I have seen God face to face, and yet my life is preserved" (Genesis 32:30).
 And where is the face of God for you?
 Jesus told His disciples, "Whoever has seen me has seen the Father" (John 14:9).

-So when you doubt God, remember today’s parable.
-When you wonder how God can still be patient with you, a sinner, remember today’s parable.
-God will not fail you, because Jesus has not failed you.
+So when you doubt God, remember today's parable.
+Remember today's parable when you wonder how God can still be patient with you, a sinner.
+God will not fail you because Jesus has not failed you.
 Jesus is persistent.
 Jesus still saves.
 He still comes to you today, doing just that: persistently and patiently saving you.